 This session provides an introduction to eight different offices and speakers.
 These offices provide a variety of resources to support career development for faculty at Duke.
-Offices include the Office for Faculty, Duke Faculty Advancement, Office of Physician-Scientist Development, Office for Research Mentoring, Duke Communications Network, Duke AHEAD, Underrepresented Faculty Development, and the Duke University Medical Center Library.
+Offices include: Office for Faculty, Duke Faculty Advancement, Office of Physician-Scientist Development, Office for Research Mentoring, Duke Communications Network, Duke AHEAD, Underrepresented Faculty Development, and the Duke University Medical Center Library.

 FARE Committee Town Halls